Before you choose a Medicare Advantage plan, be sure to understand the full costs.

 - Coinsurance, and

-Costs that typically do not count toward your out-of-pocket maximum include:
+Costs that typically do not count toward your plan’s in-network out-of-pocket maximum include:

 - Prescription drug costs,